What is TEDxArendal?

 How many people are involved?

 It is hard to count exactly, as some positions are a bit flighty.
-But we consist of a small “core staff” lead by main organizer Céline Thommesen, who does the administrative work and planning troughout the year.
+But we consist of a small “core team” who does the administrative work and planning troughout the year.
 In addition we have a dedicated program committee that finds speakers, researches them, and picks who gets to be on stage for the show.
-We also have people working with sponsors, web pages, social media, graphical design, media, day-to-day business and so on.
+We also have people working with sponsors, web pages, social media, graphic design, media, day-to-day business and so on.
 And when the big event comes around, we enlist people that we depend on to help us trough the day.
-This year, about 100 people will be participating to make sure all our guests have a good time and can focus on the event!
+This year, about 100+ people in the crew to make sure all our guests have a good time and can focus on the event!

 How do you select the speakers?